China's Xi tells Kissinger that China-US relations are at a crossroads and stability is still possible - ExBulletin

 China’s Xi tells Kissinger that China-US relations are at a crossroads and stability is still possible

-Chinese leader Xi Jinping told former senior U.S. diplomat Henry Kissinger on Thursday that relations between the two countries are at a crossroads and both sides need to “take new decisions” that could lead to stable ties and “common success and prosperity.”
+BEIJING — Chinese leader Xi Jinping told former senior U.S. diplomat Henry Kissinger on Thursday that relations between the two countries are at a crossroads and both sides need to make new decisions that could lead to stable ties and common success and prosperity.

 Kissinger, 100, is revered in China for brokering the opening of relations between the ruling Communist Party and Washington under former President Richard Nixon during the Cold War in the early 1970s.

-“China and the United States are once again at a crossroads on where to go, and both sides need to make new decisions,” Xi said, according to a statement released by China’s Foreign Ministry.

-“Looking to the future, China and the United States can achieve common success and prosperity,” Xi said.

-Kissinger’s visit coincided with that of Biden’s top climate envoy, John Kerry, the third senior Biden administration official in recent weeks to travel to China for meetings after Secretary of State Antony Blinken and Treasury Secretary Janet Yellen.
+Kissingers’ visit coincided with that of Bidens senior climate envoy John Kerry, the third senior Biden administration official in recent weeks to travel to China for meetings after Secretary of State Antony Blinken and Treasury Secretary Janet Yellen.
 The flurry of diplomacy aims to restore dialogue suspended by Beijing, primarily over US support for Taiwan’s self-governing island democracy which China claims as its own territory.

-Referring to Kissinger’s role in initiating China-US relations while serving as a national security adviser under the Nixon administration, Wang said he played an “irreplaceable role in fostering mutual understanding between the two countries.”

-“US policy toward China requires diplomatic wisdom like Kissinger’s and political courage like Nixon’s,” Wang said, according to the Foreign Ministry.
-Kissinger also served as Secretary of State under Nixon.

 On Tuesday, Kissinger spoke with Defense Minister Li Shangfu, who is barred from traveling to the United States for arms sales he oversaw with Russia.

-China’s Defense Ministry cited Li as praising Kissinger’s role in opening up China-US relations in the early 1970s, but said bilateral relations hit a low point because of “some people on the US side who are unwilling to meet China halfway.”
+China’s Defense Ministry cited Li as praising Kissinger’s role in opening up China-US relations in the early 1970s, but said bilateral ties hit a low point because of some people on the US side not wanting to meet China halfway.

 American leaders say they have no such intentions and seek only frank dialogue and fair competition.